-Name of locials in Constanting Plants And Name of legislation Smoke-free Places Act Pill No. 2.
-A state Act and the Small of the Places Act.
-Bill No. 9, An Act to Amend the Smoke-free Places Act: Charter S. 4.2 Small a Green Places Act (Green Wilder all) Data in fama Chapter S-4.2, Smoke-free Places Act (consolidated) Date in force • September 15, 2009 and September 1, 2015 Workplaces Smoking prohibited in virtually all enclosed workplaces • Smoking permitted in designated outdoor smoking areas at least 4.5 metres away from any entrance or air intake, and at least 2.4 metres away from any patio area or 4.5 metres from any patio area that includes an air-intake (existing patios exempt) Smoking permitted in indoor designated smoking rooms (DSRs) by residents of long-term care facilities (DSRs need to be separately enclosed and ventilated in accordance with the regulations) Smoking permitted in indoor DSRs in shelters for victims of domestic violence Legislation silent on smoking in hotel rooms and other temporary guest accommodations-government states that the law was not intended to include these Destaurants workplaces Restaurants Casinas hingas eta Smoking prohibited Smoking prohibited Casinos, bingos, etc. Bars Smoking prohibited Smoking prohibited Smoking prohibited Smoking prohibited in virtually all analoged public Public places Smoking prohibited in virtually all enclosed public places Outdoor provisions Smoking prohibited on outdoor patios except between Outdoor provisions the hours of 10 pm and 3 am Outdoor DSAs that are not patios must be 4.5 metres from any entrance to indoor non-smoking areas Outdoor DSAs that are patios must be 2.4 metres from any outdoor air intake for the indoor non-smoking areas Smoking prohibited on hospital property with the exception of Hillsborough Hospital, where an outdoor DSA is permitted for patients only Smoking prohibited on school property Smoking prohibited on construction sites Smoking prohibited on the portion of an outdoor public place used as a daycare centre, nursery school or kindergarten Smoking prohibited on construction sites
+Name of legislation Smoke-free Places Act • Bill No. 9, An Act to Amend the Smoke-free Places Act: Chapter S-4.2, Smoke-free Places Act (consolidated) Date in force • September 15, 2009 and September 1, 2015 Workplaces Smoking prohibited in virtually all enclosed - workplaces • Smoking permitted in designated outdoor smoking areas at least 4.5 metres away from any entrance or air intake, and at least 2.4 metres away from any patio area or 4.5 metres from any patio area that includes an air-intake (existing patios exempt) Smoking permitted in indoor designated smoking rooms (DSRs) by residents of long-term care facilities (DSRs need to be separately enclosed and ventilated in accordance with the regulations) • Smoking permitted in indoor DSRs in shelters for victims of domestic violence • Legislation silent on smoking in hotel rooms and other temporary guest accommodations-government states that the law was not intended to include these Destaurante workplaces Restaurants Smoking prohibited Casinos, bingos, etc. Smoking prohibited Bars Smoking prohibited Public places Smoking prohibited in virtually all enclosed public places Outdoor provisions • Smoking prohibited on outdoor patios except between the hours of 10 pm and 3 am • Outdoor DSAs that are not patios must be 4.5 metres from any entrance to indoor non-smoking areas Outdoor DSAs that are patios must be 2.4 metres from any outdoor air intake for the indoor non-smoking areas • Smoking prohibited on hospital property with the exception of Hillsborough Hospital, where an outdoor DSA is permitted for patients only Smoking prohibited on school property Smoking prohibited on construction sites Smoking prohibited on the portion of an outdoor public place used as a daycare centre, nursery school or kindergarten Smoking prohibited on construction sites